 Consumer Disclosures Related to Master of Science in Nursing (MSN) Distance Education Programs at the University of St. Augustine for Health Sciences

 Higher Education State Approvals: The University of St. Augustine for Health Sciences holds licensure/authorization to operate a physical campus in three states -- California, Florida and Texas.
 Please refer to the Licensure page for more detailed information.
-While the Florida Commission for Independent Education has approved the University to operate its campus in Florida, students who reside in Florida are not currently approved to enroll in the Master of Science in Nursing (MSN) distance education program.
 The University has additional state approvals and exemptions to provide distance education.
 Please review the Accreditation page for more detailed information.

 State Board of Nursing Status